openownership/bods-dev-handbook/translations.md

 #### Team manager

+Tasks:
+  * Create the project
+  * Co-ordinate the freeze on further development of the branch being translated
+  * Push strings to be translated up to Transifex
+  * Co-ordinate the work of the translators and reviewers
+  * Pull translated and quality tested strings down from Transifex
+  * Publish translated website using Read The Docs

+Therefore they need:

+Skills:
+  * To have an understanding of how Github works
+  * To understand how the translation process works in Transifex
+  * To understand how organisations and teams work in Transifex
+  * To understand how to extract the strings
+  * To understand how to add and update a translation of the website in Transifex

+#### Translator
+  * Translate the strings in Transifex from the source language (by default, English) into the target language

+Therefore they need:

+Skills:
+  * To be native speakers of the target language and fluent in English (the source language)
+  * To be confident in using, or learning to use, Transifex.

+#### Reviewer
+  * Review the translated strings in Transifex

+Therefore they need:

+Skills:
+  * To be native speakers of the target language and fluent in English (the source language)
+  * To have extensive experience of talking and writing about beneficial ownership in the target language
+  * To be confident in using, or learning to use, Transifex

 #### Subject matter expert

 Tasks:
   * Translate beneficial ownership terms from the glossary's source language into the target language, in an online spreadsheet (a Google sheet).
   * Make notes in that same spreadsheet about the selection or use of any particular terms.
 (For use by translators.)
   * Answer terminological queries from translators, if they come up.
 Therefore they need:

 Skills:
   * To be native speakers of the target language and fluent in English (the source language).
   * To have extensive experience of talking and writing about beneficial ownership in the target language.
   * To be confident in using, or learning to use, Google sheets.

 ### Access for translators